barry-waldbaum-rl/reat-vm-setup/README.md

 sudo su - trainee
 ```

-7. Create a Docker subnet and add a DNS bind server to it.
+7. Create the Docker subnet and add the DNS bind server to it.

 ```bash
 mkdir resolve